-Lois and her husband have been grateful to partake in numerous classes and community events at Earth and Spirit since its inception.
-Lois helped to craft the first Mindfulness for Health Care workers program, co-led the first Mindfulness training for High School students, traveled to Africa with the first group, and offered a session on The Wisdom of Trees during Covid.
+Lois and her husband have been grateful to partake in numerous classes and community events at the Earth & Spirit Center since its inception.
+Lois helped craft the first Mindfulness for Health Care workers program, co-led the first Mindfulness training for high school students, traveled to Africa with the first group, and offered a session on The Wisdom of Trees during Covid.

 Lois began working professionally at Family and Children’s Agency and then went into private practice when she started having children.
 Lois worked as a Mediator at District Court for several years and served as a Psychological Expert for the Tribunal for Annulments.
 She has offed retreats for parishes, schools, and religious communities.
-At Bellarmine Lois has given professional trainings for Social Workers and most recently offered the Introductory Training in Hakomi Psychotherapy.
-She is a member of St. Williams church; there she has served as co-chair of the Compassion Ministry for 8 years and plays flute for services.
+At Bellarmine, Lois has given professional trainings for Social Workers and most recently offered the Introductory Training in Hakomi Psychotherapy.
+She is a member of St. William church where she has served as co-chair of the Compassion Ministry for eight years and plays flute for services.